gmp5vb/meeterwebdev-intern/intro.md

     - [ ] Intro to CSS
     - [ ] Intro to JS

+## Task 0.5
+You will create an a 'Universities we're contracted at' section for the MeeteR landing page.

 ## Task 1 - About us
 You'll be making the about us page for the landing-page for your first task.
 Below are some sample about us pages from other websites that you'll draw inspiration of.